The project

 Excerpts from the mobile prototype.
 All the interactions were recorded directly on InVision’s viewer.

-Add book to a list
+Add book to a collection

-View all lists from a user
+View all collections from a user

-Open list
+Open collection

 Second release features